hanjinliu/cylindra/docs/alignment/landscape.md

 ## Visualizing the Landscape

 After the landscape construction, a `Landscape` layer, a subclass of [`Surface` layer](https://napari.org/stable/howtos/layers/surface.html) will be added to the viewer.
+A `Landscape` layer shows the surface of an arbitrary threshold.
+You can adjust the threshold value in the layer control.